Financial-Times/n-heroku-tools/README.md

     deploy-hashed-assets                                deploys hashed asset files to S3 (if AWS keys set correctly) deploy-static [options] <source> [otherSources...]
 Deploys static <source> to [destination] on S3 (where [destination] is a full S3 URL).
 Requires AWS_ACCESS and AWS_SECRET env vars run [options]                                       Runs the local app through the router rebuild [options] [apps...]
+DEPRECATED.
+Will be moved a new home soon.
 Trigger a rebuild of the latest master on Circle test-urls [options] [app]                           Tests that a given set of urls for an app respond as expected.
-Expects the config file ./test/smoke.js to exist bottle [options] [increment]                        releases a major, minor, patch or prerelease of a next component (similar to npm version + npm publish) ship [options]                                      Ships code.
+Expects the config file ./test/smoke.js to exist bottle [options] [increment]                        DEPRECATED.
+Will be moved a new home soon.
+Releases a major, minor, patch or prerelease of a next component (similar to npm version + npm publish) ship [options]                                      Ships code.
 Deploys using pipelines, also running the configure and scale steps automatically float [options]                                     Deploys code to a test app and checks it doesn't die drydock [options] [name]                            Creates a new pipeline with a staging and EU production app